 880215.
 Robison Mission Fund Interest

 880225.
-New Beginnings Grant Fund
+PneuMatrix Fund

-880295.
-First, Opelika Fund - These funds, received from the sale of the Opelika First Church property were designated as a term of the dissolution of the church for mission in the Opelika area.
-Funds are disbursed only by action of the Presbytery.
-All funds in this account were used to cover a budget deficit.

 880300.
 Metro-Urban Fund - This fund was established to provide for Presbytery mission to metro-urban areas of the Presbytery.
 Projects constituting valid uses of these funds are to be recommended by the Executive Council.
 Disbursements from this Fund require the action of Presbytery.

 880900.
 PSL Uncommitted Operating Reserve Fund - This is a loan fund established so that funds are available to meet cash flow shortages during a given year.
 The Treasurer, in consultation with the General Presbyter, is authorized to make disbursements from this fund to pay operating expenses in the event of a cash short fall.
 Ordinarily, loans from this fund shall be repaid by the end of the calendar year in which they were used.